surveycto/launch-sms/README.md

 ## Description

-This plug-in will compose an SMS text message and launch the default SMS app.
+This plug-in will launch and populate the default SMS app on your device.
 It receives a phone number and a message as parameters, and provides a button to launch your SMS app (pre-filling the number and message from the parameters).
+The user must tap on the "send" button in the SMS app to send the message.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/launch-sms/raw/master/launch-sms.fieldplugin.zip)

-### Features

-* **Compose an SMS**
-  Can be used to automatically compose a text message and launch the default SMS app on the device.

 ### Data format